These coffee cupcakes are every coffee lover's dream. Fluffy coffee-infused sponge topped with silky smooth espresso buttercream. Perfection.

 - Mocha Cupcakes - If you wanted to make a mocha cupcake instead, you could use my chocolate cake recipe for the batter to make chocolate cupcakes topped with the coffee Russian Buttercream.

-- Add a filling - The simplicity of these cupcakes is pretty fantastic, but if you wanted to step it up a notch, you could core out the centre of the cupcake and fill with a coffee flavoured ganache
+- Add a filling - The simplicity of these cupcakes is pretty fantastic, but if you wanted to step it up a notch, you could core out the centre of the cupcake and fill with a coffee-flavoured ganache or homemade caramel sauce.

 Recipe